-The 11 best yoga mats on Amazon, as recommended by a practitioner
+9 best yoga mats on Amazon, as recommended by a yoga teacher

-As a certified meditation practitioner and yoga enthusiast, I know just how important having a supportive yoga mat is for your practice.
-Many years and one too many poor-quality mats later, I've finally cracked the code on how to choose the best yoga mat for you, and I've hand-selected the best yoga mats Amazon has to offer no matter your budget.
+As a certified meditation practitioner and yoga enthusiast, I know the importance of having a supportive yoga mat for your practice.
+A few years and one too many poor-quality mats later, I've finally cracked the code and learnt how to choose the best yoga mat.
+Here, I've hand-selected the top picks Amazon has to offer, no matter your budget or preference.

 The best yoga mats on Amazon